retargeting/WooCommerce/readme.txt

 We love A/B testing so much that we created Multitesting, an improved and limitless version compared to other email marketing softwares.

-You can test as many different versions as you want and you only need one click to add a new one.Did we tell you that you can do this for any trigger, e-mail or live?
+You can test as many different versions as you want and you only need one click to add a new one.
+Did we tell you that you can do this for any trigger, e-mail or live?
 The perfect marketing automation tool for your online shop!

 Contact